Envy-Free Classification: Introduction

+A second appealing property of envy-freeness is that its fairness guarantee binds at the level of individuals.
+Fairness notions can be coarsely characterized as being either individual notions, or group notions, depending on whether they provide guarantees to specific individuals, or only on average to a protected subgroup.
+The majority of work on fairness in machine learning focuses on group fairness~\citep{LRT11,DHPR+12,ZWSP+13,MPS16,JKMA16,ZVGG+17}.

-In the former category, the best known example is the influential fair classification model of \citet{DHPR+12}.
+There is, however, one well-known example of individual fairness: the influential fair classification model of \citet{DHPR+12}.
 The model involves a set of individuals and a set of outcomes.
-It is instructive to think of financially-motivated settings where the outcomes are, say, credit card offerings or displayed advertisements, and a loss function represents the benefit (e.g., in terms of revenue) of mapping a given individual to a given outcome.
 The centerpiece of the model is a \emph{similarity metric} on the space of individuals; it is specific to the classification task at hand, and ideally captures the ethical ground truth about relevant attributes.
 For example, a man and a woman who are similar in every other way should be considered similar for the purpose of credit card offerings, but perhaps not for lingerie advertisements.
 Assuming such a metric is available, fairness can be naturally formalized as a Lipschitz constraint, which requires that individuals who are close according to the similarity metric be mapped to distributions over outcomes that are close according to some standard metric (such as total variation).
-The algorithmic problem is then to find a classifier that minimizes loss, subject to the Lipschitz constraint.

 As attractive as this model is, it has one clear weakness from a practical viewpoint: the availability of a similarity metric. \citet{DHPR+12} are well aware of this issue; they write that justifying this assumption is ``one of the most challenging aspects'' of their approach.
 They add that ``in reality the metric used will most likely only be society's current best approximation to the truth.''
 But, despite recent progress on automating ethical decisions in certain domains~\citep{NGAD+18,FSSD+18}, the task-specific nature of the similarity metric makes even a credible approximation thereof seem unrealistic.
 In particular, if one wanted to learn a similarity metric, it is unclear what type of examples a relevant dataset would consist of.